A blood sample drawn from a vein in your arm

 DHEAS is produced almost exclusively by the adrenal glands, with smaller amounts being produced by a woman's ovaries and a man's testicles.

-It is useful as a marker for adrenal gland function.
-Adrenal tumors (cancerous and non-cancerous) and adrenal hyperplasia can lead to the overproduction of DHEAS.
+A DHEAS test is useful in determining whether the adrenal glands are working properly.
+Adrenal tumors (cancerous and non-cancerous) and enlargement of an adrenal gland (hyperplasia) can lead to an increased level of DHEAS.
 Rarely, an ovarian tumor may produce DHEAS.

 - May not be noticed in adult men